surlykke/Go-Generics-with-constraints/README.md

 What I want to do with this proposal is develop the first idea fully: Introduce a new language construct, `concept` with wich it can be constrained what kind of operations may be performed on a type parameter in a generic definition.

-The aim is that the correctness of a generic definition can be verified at the point of definition.
+The aim is that the correctness of a generic definition can be verified at the point of _definition_.
-When instatiating a generic type or function, the compiler just needs to verify that the concrete type satisfies the constraints.
-It should not have to expand the code and verify it's correctness at that point.
+When instatiating a generic type or function, the compiler should just need to verify that the concrete type satisfies the constraints given, and it should not be nessecary to expand the code and verify it's correctness at that point.

 With that I believe it will be possible to write generic code that is more readable.
 I believe it will simplify the compiler and I believe it will allow better tooling.